-An email request asked Lakes Area Writers Alliance members to volunteer for a four-hour shift in a non-profit booth at the county fair.
+An email request asked Lakes Area Writers Alliance members to volunteer for a shift in a non-profit booth at the county fair.
 My irritations added up.
 The group held meetings, inconveniently, on Saturday mornings, and this request also involved weekends.
 A four-hour shift seemed like a long, boring stretch of time.
 All of my reasons not to participate felt squelched by a “God-nudge,” to use my husband’s description of a gut feeling that God wants you to do something.
 I preferred to volunteer for a two-hour shift, but four hours in a row?
 Really?!
 How much could I say about group meetings that I rarely attended?

 That “God-nudge” prompted me to sign up for the last Saturday morning of the fair.
 Yes, I volunteered for the day I didn’t want to go, for the job I didn’t want to do, and for a stretch of time I thought seemed too long.
 But I did it anyway, begrudgingly out of obedience God.